Silkeborg Museum: Papirmuseet

-The Paper Mill was once important to the whole nation as the source of paper for money bills manufactured at the mill until 1992.
 The Paper Mill was founded in 1844-1845 and is inseparable from the beginning of Silkeborg.
-Today you can visit the museum and try for yourself how to make paper.
+Until 1992, the Paper Mill manufactured paper for money bills.

 Blicheregnen

 At Blicheregnen, the permanent exhibitions tell about noted poet and parson Steen Steensen Blicher (1782–1848) and about country life in general during the 19th century.
 Blicher grew up in the parish next to the museum, and he was parson in Thorning from 1819 to 1825 where he wrote one of his most famous novels.
 Throughout the year there are different special exhibitions at the museum.
 The museum also tells the story about the end of the civil war in the 12th century, which took place nearby the museum at the Battle of Grathe Heath (Slaget på Grathe Hede) where one of the Danish kings was killed.